Get E-Book

 }

-That single field flips every .js file in the package scope to ESM.
-A nested directory can change the rule by adding its own package.json with a different type, because Node uses the nearest package scope rather than the repository root by default.
+That one field flips .js files in the package scope to ESM.
+A nested folder can change the rule by adding its own package.json with a different type, because Node uses the nearest package scope.

 Static Analysis

-CommonJS discovers dependencies while the program runs. require() is an ordinary function call, so it can sit inside an if block, build its path with string concatenation, or run inside a loop.
-Until execution reaches that call, the runtime does not know which module will be loaded.
+require() is a normal function call.
+You can put it inside an if block.
+You can build the path with string concatenation.
+You can call it inside a loop.
+Until execution reaches that call, the runtime may not know which module will be loaded.

 js